 Jazz at the College of the Canyons

-Music 151 has actually been the longest continuing jam session in the Santa Clarita Valley.
-The formal structure of instruction in this course is as follows:
+Music-151 Jazz Improvisation has been the longest continuing jam session in the Santa Clarita Valley.
+The formal structure of this course includes:

 - Harmonic functions, form & melodic devices

 - Jazz literature

 - Positive attitude, professionalism & respect for others

 Music-173 Jazz Vocal Ensemble, or Just Jazz, provides the advanced singer an opportunity to learn and develop jazz vocal technique, including how to work with a sound system (microphones, mixing board, monitors, and speakers) and a jazz trio (piano, bass and drums).
 The repertoire consists of vocal arrangements from standard and progressive jazz schools.